Danilarious/danilarious-os/docs/PRD-Canvas.md

 *Last updated: December 2024*

+> Update (2025-12-13): See `docs/PRD-Canvas-2025-12-13.md` for the current Canvas mode architecture, fixes, and mobile stance.
+Note that the correct mobile layout keeps icons in an iOS-style top grid; any previous “bottom dock” mentions are outdated.

 ## 0. Context

 **Danilarious OS (BxOS)** is a retro-desktop-style web experience mimicking a 90s Mac/OS environment with draggable windows, a top bar, a live clock, and desktop icons.
 It is currently deployed at: